We provide a high-level (second-order) interface to

 order to actually do something with the output

-, we need an instance file that consists of
+of so2grounder, we need an instance file that consists of

 a set of facts (logic programming-style) interpreting all